PacktPublishing/D3.js-Quick-Start-Guide/FORCE_DIRECTED_GRAPH.md

 ### Physics

 - We're going to have a gravitational force at the center of the `svg` that draws all nodes towards it
-- We're going to have forces on each node so that they repel each other
+- We're going to have repulsive forces on each node so that they don't get too close each other
 - We're going to have link forces that connect each of the nodes so that they don't repel each other too much

 ## Set up the HTML

-Pretty standard, but we'll need two `<g>` elements:
+Pretty standard index.html file, but we'll need two `<g>` elements:

 - One to contain the nodes (people - circles)
 - One to contain the links (relationships - lines)